vhsw/freshdesk-time-tracker/README.md

 timer.py 14-09-2018
 ```

-And you can get time report for single Freshdesk ticket unsing -t and ticket number:
+And you can get time report for single Freshdesk ticket using -t and ticket number:
 ```
 timer.py -t 27974
 ```